ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 In the console, go to the [Block storage volume for VPC provisioning page](/infrastructure/provision/storage) and click the **Pricing** tab.
 On the **Pricing** tab, you can view details of the pricing plan for each volume profile based on the selected Geography, Region, and Currency.
 You can also switch between Hourly and Monthly rates.

 You can programmatically retrieve the pricing information by calling the [Global Catalog API](/apidocs/resource-catalog/global-catalog#get-pricing).
-For more information, see [Getting pricing by using the Global Catalog API](/docs/account?topic=account-getting-pricing-api).
+For more information, see [Getting dynamic pricing](/docs/account?topic=account-getting-pricing-api).

 ### Is storage capacity measured in GB or GiB?
 {: faq}